Hoosat-Oy/hoosat-mo/README.md

   - Example: Returns `[0, 0, ..., 0]`.

 ### `transaction.mo`

-Provides functions for building and serializing Kaspa transactions, including utilities for signature encoding and hex conversions.
+Provides functions for building and serializing Hoosat transactions, including utilities for signature encoding and hex conversions.
 It supports creating transactions with one input and one or two outputs (recipient and optional change).

 #### Public Functions

-- `build_transaction(utxo : Types.UTXO, recipient_script : Text, output_amount : Nat64, fee : Nat64, change_script : Text) : Types.KaspaTransaction`
+- `build_transaction(utxo : Types.UTXO, recipient_script : Text, output_amount : Nat64, fee : Nat64, change_script : Text) : Types.HoosatTransaction`

   - Builds a transaction with one input (from a UTXO) and one or two outputs (recipient and optional change if the remaining amount is above the dust threshold of 1000 sompi).
   - Returns an empty transaction if the UTXO amount is insufficient.
   - Example: